shankaritchapurapu/helidon/docs/services/identity.md

 available through `ServiceAuthenticationClient` and `AuthenticatorClient`.
 Endpoints that use authenticated-only interception continue to work without the authorization client.

-The request filter is `SplatAwareAuthContextRequestFilter`.
+The request filter extends `SplatAwareAuthContextRequestFilter` with Helidon request-provenance recording.
 For requests that arrive on the configured Splat mTLS port, it treats the request as already authenticated by Splat and hydrates Auth SDK request properties from Splat principal headers.
 For other requests, it falls back to normal direct Identity authentication behavior.

+When `validate-splat-cert=true`, a request that passes the configured port and SPLAT certificate checks also records trusted SPLAT provenance under the shared server-side request-context key.
+Audit V2 can then safely honor `oci-splat-audited: true` without requiring the standalone `helidon-oci-splat` filter.
+Disabling certificate validation never records trusted provenance.

 ---